 Running with caution

 In a limited number of MS, the operational concept of running with caution exists.
 It is to be distinguished from running on sight as there are two different ‘types’ of drivers behaviour, depending on the type of obstacle for which the driver must be able to stop.
 For running on sight, the focus will be on another train, railway vehicle or stop aspect linked to the signaling system (e.g a red flag).For running with caution, the focus will be on every other ‘obstacle’ (whatever that could be).
 The speed used will be different as well as the drivers responsibility.
 With the actual definition of running on sight, the train driver has to be able to stop in front of any obstacle.
 From this analysis, it was proposed that it was necessary to define “obstacle”.
 CER explained that “an obstacle is something immobile that is on the track” and not falling down from somewhere.
 In that way, cattle, person or a rock falling are not to be considered in this definition.
 It has also been pointed out that the important element is the stopping distance that depends on the speed chosen by the train driver.
 NSA IT informed that the speed will also be adapted in relation to the visibility.
-Running with caution existed in Italy but has been removed because it was not considered a concept clear enough.
+Running with caution was not considered a concept clear enough.
 In conclusion, it was agreed that there was not an unanimous agreement on the use of running with caution.

 Following the discussion within the WP, the results on the running with caution are currently the following: